instructlab/docs.instructlab.ai/docs/user-interface/skills_knowledge_contributions.md

 ### Taxonomy Directory Path

-fy where in the taxonomy this skill would belong in.
-As the taxonomy fills, it will become more complex, make sure to give a concise location to keep the taxonomy organised.
+specify where in the taxonomy repo directory structure this knowledge would belong in.
+As the taxonomy fills with more knowledge contributions, it will become more complex, make sure to give a concise location to keep the taxonomy organised.

 ### Seed Examples